The Under-Registration of Births in Mexico: Consequences for Children, Adults, and Migrants

 Birth registration is a basic human right and a fundamental step towards acquiring citizenship and nationality, as well as realizing other human rights.
 Registering the birth of a child is not only the duty of the parents, but the responsibility of the government.
 With 7 percent of its citizens unregistered according to the National Registry of Population and Personal Identification's General Office, Mexico does not have the highest under-registration rate in the world, but it is nonetheless a serious problem.

-Suzanne Duryea & Anal¬a Olgiati & Leslie Stone, 2006.
+Suzanne Duryea & Analia Olgiati & Leslie Stone, 2006.
 The Under-Registration of Births in Latin America.
 Working Paper 4443.
 Inter-American Development Bank, Research Department.
+Available Online.